-Chatbots are used especially in sales or customer support to accelerate traditional lead generation processes through automation.
+Chatbots are especially used in sales or customer support to accelerate traditional lead generation processes through automation.

-APIs, tools, and frameworks for developers
+APIs, tools and frameworks for developers

-Even if these “do it yourself” solutions are very flexible and offer many features, at some point they will reach their limits.
-If you want maximum freedom and flexibility in bot development, you have to implement your bot yourself.
-The good news is that software developers who want to work on their own bots can now fall back on a whole range of tools, APIs and frameworks that make their work easier.
-On the one hand, they offer access to powerful technologies that you could not implement yourself.
-All leading language assistants such as Alexa, Siri, Cortana and Google Assistant now have useful APIs for their groundbreaking technologies in the field of speech recognition and natural language processing, which developers can integrate into their own projects with relatively little effort.
+Even if these “do it yourself” solutions are very flexible and feature rich, they will eventually reach their limits.
+If you expect maximum freedom and flexibility in bot development, you should implement your bot yourself.
+The good news is that software developers who want to work on their own bots can now turn to a wide range of tools, APIs and frameworks.
+These make their work easier, offering access to powerful technologies that they could not implement themselves.
+All of the leading language assistants like Alexa, Siri, Cortana and Google Assistant now have useful APIs for their groundbreaking technologies in the field of speech recognition and natural language processing.
+So, developers can integrate them into their own projects with relatively little effort.

-On the other hand, proven bot frameworks offer a solid basis for the creation of individual bots.
+On the other hand, the proven bot frameworks offer a solid foundation for creating individual bots.
 This includes the open source project Hubot.
 The bot framework, based on Node.js and originally developed by GitHub, is ideal for beginners who want to experiment with conversational UIs.
-With the Bot Framework, Microsoft presented a comprehensive development environment in 2016 that developers can use to develop their own bots and deploy them on Azure – without in-depth technical know-how about artificial intelligence and machine learning.
+With Bot Framework, Microsoft introduced a comprehensive development environment in 2016.
+Developers can use it to develop their own bots and deploy them on Azure, without deep technical knowledge of artificial intelligence and machine learning.

-With Amazon Lex, the cloud giant offers another alternative that enables developers to implement conversational interfaces for speech and text in any application.
+With Amazon Lex, the cloud giant offers another alternative that allows developers to implement conversational interfaces for speech and text in any application.
 As the provider explains, the service offers the same deep learning functions that form the core of its Alexa voice assistant.